How to use essential oils

 How to Use Essential Oils Internally

-Please note that not all oils are fit for internal use, so always check the label instructions to see if the oil is safe for ingestion.
+Not all oils are fit for dietary use, so always check the label instructions to see if the oil is safe for ingestion.
 If it doesn’t mention internal use, then simply assume the oil is meant for aromatic and topical application.
-As for those oils that are safe for internal use, they have a variety of uses you’ll want to try.
-When you do, check the label directions for the amounts to use and make sure you never exceed them.

 Add to a glass of water